The Tutte embedding of the Poisson-Voronoi tessellation of the Brownian disk converges to $\sqrt{8/3}$-Liouville quantum gravity: Main results

 Nevertheless, as explained in Section~\ref{sec-tutte-conv}, if we consider a certain special $\sqrt{8/3}$-LQG surface called a \emph{0-quantum cone} (which does not correspond to one of the ``standard" Brownian surfaces) then the associated adjacency graph of Poisson-Voronoi cells is in a certain sense ``translation invariant modulo a global rescaling.''
 The paper~\cite{gms-random-walk} gives conditions under which random walk converges to Brownian motion modulo time parameterization in a random environment which is only required to satisfy this weaker form of translation invariance.
 We re-state the particular theorem from~\cite{gms-random-walk} which we will use as Theorem~\ref{thm-general-clt-uniform} below.
 Once certain properties of our Voronoi cells have been established, this theorem shows that random walk on the Poisson-Voronoi tessellation of the 0-quantum cone converges to Brownian motion modulo time parameterization.
 One can then transfer to other $\sqrt{8/3}$-LQG surfaces (such as the ones corresponding to the Brownian map, disk, plane, and half-plane) via local absolute continuity considerations.

-The key quantitative condition needed to apply the above RWRE theorem is that the quantity $\op{diam}(H_0)^2 \op{deg}(H_0) / \op{area}(H_0)$ has finite expectation, where $H_0$ is the Voronoi cell containing the origin and $\op{diam}$, $\op{deg}$, and $\op{area}$ denote its Euclidean diameter, degree (in the adjacency graph of Voronoi cells), and Lebesgue measure, respectively.
-In order to verify this condition in our setting, we need to establish a number of estimates for $\sqrt{8/3}$-LQG metric balls and Voronoi cells which are of independent interest (see Section~\ref{sec-ball-estimates}).
-In particular, we show that a $\sqrt{8/3}$-LQG metric ball is extremely unlikely to be ``long and skinny" in the sense that it typically contains a Euclidean ball of radius comparable to its Euclidean diameter (Proposition~\ref{prop-lqg-ball-swallow}) and that its $\sqrt{8/3}$-LQG mass is highly concentrated around the fourth power of its $\sqrt{8/3}$-LQG diameter (Proposition~\ref{prop-ball-vol}).
+The key quantitative condition needed to apply the above RWRE theorem is that the quantity $\op{diam}(H_0)^2 \op{deg}(H_0) / \op{area}(H_0)$ has finite expectation, where $H_0$ is the Voronoi cell containing the origin for the $\gamma$-quantum cone with $\lambda=1$ and $\op{diam}$, $\op{deg}$, and $\op{area}$ denote its Euclidean diameter, degree (in the adjacency graph of Voronoi cells), and Lebesgue measure, respectively.
+We will show in Section~\ref{sec-finite-expectation}, using a mass-transport principle, that in fact it suffices to prove that \eqb \BB E\left[ \sum_{H\in\mcl H : 0 \in B_H} \frac{\op{diam}(H)^2 \op{deg}(H)}{\op{area}(B_H)} \right] < \infty, \eqe where $B_H$ is the smallest $D_h$-metric ball centered at the center point of $H$ (i.e., the point of $\mcl P$ which is in $H$) which contains $H$.
+This will be important for our purposes since it is easier to lower-bound the Lebesgue measure of an LQG metric ball than a Voronoi cell.
+In order to verify~\eqref{eqn-ball-cell-moment0}, we need to establish a number of estimates for $\sqrt{8/3}$-LQG metric balls and Voronoi cells which are of independent interest (see Section~\ref{sec-ball-estimates}).

+In particular, we show in Proposition~\ref{prop-lqg-ball-swallow} that a $\sqrt{8/3}$-LQG metric ball is extremely unlikely to be ``long and skinny" in the sense that it typically contains a Euclidean ball of radius comparable to its Euclidean diameter.
+This is done using a percolation argument for the GFF, similar to ones in~\cite{ding-dunlap-lqg-fpp,ding-goswami-watabiki,dzz-heat-kernel,dg-lqg-dim,df-lqg-metric,ding-dunlap-lgd,dddf-lfpp}.
+We also show in Proposition~\ref{prop-ball-vol} that the $\sqrt{8/3}$-LQG mass of an LQG metric ball is highly concentrated around the fourth power of its $\sqrt{8/3}$-LQG radius.
+This is done by starting with estimates for the Brownian map~\cite{legall-geodesics}, then using the local independence properties of the GFF to establish a suitable concentration bound.

-A similar strategy was used in~\cite{gms-tutte} to prove the convergence to LQG of the Tutte embedding of the so-called mated CRT map, a random planar map built by mating a pair of continuum random trees, which has an \emph{a priori} embedding into $\BB C$ due to the results of~\cite{wedges}.
+The high-level strategy used in this paper (especially, the application of~\cite{gms-random-walk}) is similar to the strategy used in~\cite{gms-tutte} to prove the convergence to LQG of the Tutte embedding of the so-called \emph{mated-CRT map}.
+The mated-CRT map is a random planar map built by mating a pair of continuum random trees, which has an \emph{a priori} embedding into $\BB C$ due to the results of~\cite{wedges}.
+However, the proof of the needed bound for $\op{diam}(H_0)^2 \op{deg}(H_0) / \op{area}(H_0)$ in this paper, including the reduction to~\eqref{eqn-ball-cell-moment0} and the estimates for $\sqrt{8/3}$-LQG metric balls, is very different from the proof of the analogous bound in~\cite{gms-tutte}.
+The proof of this estimate comprises most of the technical work in this paper.